 Always confirm that you have your recorded transactions in agreement with your bank accounts or other sources of income.
 By reconciling your accounts monthly you can catch errors.
 Therefore, adjustments can be made to rectify any errors.
 Reconciliations confirm that your books are in a good state.
 Banks and other income sources usually send out statements once a month, so this is a good time to conduct your reconciliations.

 Whether you are working alone or with employees, there should be a designated time weekly bi-monthly or monthly to pay bills and review late paying customers.
 Accounts payable and accounts receivable go hand in hand.
 You need to receive money to pay out money.
 Even if you are small and just starting out, conclude whether bills need to be paid immediately or if they have a longer payment period.
 Customers sometimes need a push to pay their late payments on goods or services.

 9. Keep Personal Finances Separate from Business Finances

 When you start a business, open a separate bank account.
 Deciphering what is business and what is personal becomes more difficult when you are using one account for both.
 By using only your business account for business ensures that your deductions are business expenses.
 Don’t forget that business credit cards and loans should also be separated from your personal accounts.
 You can lose out on tax deductions if you end up using personal accounts and forget to claim them in as the business.

 10. Simplify Payroll

 Bookkeepers can run payroll and process taxes that are associated with the payroll.
 However, I have learned that it is not always necessary to place so much work on yourself that is why I’ve included this final bookkeeping tip.
-My husband and I use Paychex for payroll.
+I use Paychex for payroll.
 They specialize in payroll and they handle all documents and payments.
-If you only have one person overseeing payroll, you might outsource it.
+If you only have one person overseeing payroll, you might outsource it to a professional company.